-Currently no, but this is something that I'm working hard on.
-Obviously offering Drum lessons in London provides me with a great catchment area, but with technology the way it is these days, being able to offer drum lessons via Skype is a very real possibility.
-As soon as I have this service available, you'll be able to have a drum lesson with me from anywhere in the world!
+Yes I do.
+Obviously offering Drum lessons in London provides me with a great catchment area, but with technology the way it is these days, being able to offer drum lessons via Skype or Zoom is a great help.
+If you like what you see, now you can have a lesson at HWDS from anywhere in the world.

 Do drummers really read music and is it difficult?